matwilso/matwilso.github.io/_posts/gpt-sim.md

 We could “prompt” our model with a video sequence to match our specific robotics setup and task.
 Film a video of our room layout and our paintbrush dipping into the paint bucket.
 The model would automatically generate a virtual scene of our scenario that we could freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling e.g., the articulated physics of a Rubik’s Cube.
 (With all the cubing videos on YouTube, we're especially well covered here lol.)
-Just film a video of our scene and the model would catch on, like GPT3 catches on when given prompts. (e.g., [@xuenay's thread](https://twitter.com/xuenay/status/1283312640199196673), [@gwern's twitter thread](https://twitter.com/gwern/status/1267215588214136833) or [longer newsletter post on GPT3](https://www.gwern.net/newsletter/2020/05#gpt-3), [OpenAI API blog post](https://openai.com/blog/openai-api/))
+Just film a video of our scene and the model would catch on, like GPT3 catches [on](https://twitter.com/xuenay/status/1283312640199196673) [when](https://twitter.com/gwern/status/1267215588214136833) [given](https://www.gwern.net/newsletter/2020/05#gpt-3) [prompts](https://openai.com/blog/openai-api/).

 It’s all differentiable and can be placed directly in our PyTorch/TensorFlow computational graph.
 Gradients flow like water.

 Model-based learning algos can plug directly into it.
 Plan ahead and pipe RL gradients directly through the model.
-Maybe with some fully continuous, fully differentiable analog of MCTS, which has worked so well in AlphaGo/Zero/Mu. (stuff like this does exist, but I haven't seen a slam dunk win like MCTS is for AlphaGo.)
+Maybe with some fully continuous, fully differentiable analog of MCTS, which has worked so well in Alpha/MuZero.

 Train a robot to paint your room.
 Visualize the sequence of actions the robot would take.
 Make modifications.
 “Be careful not to spill on the rug, and don’t paint the baseboards.”
 Visualize the adjusted behavior to ensure it achieves exactly what you had in mind.

 Train models directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
 How humans are polite in letting others pass.

-This would be an incredible tool for accelerating progress across the whole field.
-Invest a fraction of resources in creating and developing it and then it would become a source of compounding growth for the entire company/field.
-As it gets better, so would our capabilities, data, $, and time budgets.
+This could be an incredible tool for accelerating progress across the whole field.
+Invest a fraction of resources in creating and developing it and then it becomes a source of compounding growth for the entire company/field.
+As it gets better, so do our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
-The agent could understand and interact with the world in terms of its high-fidelity physics model, relying on its future predictions for making choices in the world.
+The agent understands and interacts with the world in terms of its high-fidelity physics model, relying on its future predictions for making choices in the world.

 For example, humans can accurately predict what will happen if we bump our coffee cup near the edge of a table or how someone might respond if we bump *their coffee* near the edge of a table.

-Our intuitive physics and psychology predictions are very good, despite the fact our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
+Human intuitive physics and psychology predictions are very good, despite the fact our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
 In theory, you can do much better---with digital brains, specifically optimized to